 Do I need total loss car insurance?

-Total loss coverage could be a good idea if you have no alternatives to using a personal vehicle and if you could not replace your vehicle if it were totaled.
+Total loss coverage could be a good idea if you have no alternatives to using a personal vehicle and if you could not replace your vehicle out of pocket if it were totaled.
 For many people, the loss of their vehicle can mean a loss of income.
 In those situations, total loss insurance can provide you with essential financial protection.